Navigating the I-485 Adjustment of Status for EB-5 Investors Residing in the U.S.

 However, international students on an F-1 visa can legally pursue an EB-5 application and adjust their status if they choose to do so after these initial 90 days have passed.
 It’s important for students to consider the timing of their application carefully, particularly because of the Advance Parole processing period, which is crucial for those who may need to travel internationally.
 This application, which can be filed concurrently with the AOS, typically takes about 3 to 6 months to process.
 During this period, students are advised not to leave the U.S. until they receive their Advance Parole, as doing so could jeopardize their AOS application.
 Your immigration attorney will advise based on your case, timing and current status.

-Adjustment of Status Not Available for B-1/B-2 Visa Holders
+Adjustment of Status for B-1/B-2 Visa Holders

 The B-1/B-2 visa, commonly known as a tourist visa, is designated for those who intend to visit the United States temporarily and without any immigration motives.
 This visa requires holders to adhere to the 90-day rule, which underscores that visitors must enter the U.S. with a specific purpose aligned with their non-immigrant status and a clear intent to leave upon completion of their visit.
 This rule is critical in maintaining the integrity of the visa’s non-immigrant classification.